yongler/Peggle-clone/README.md

 ![image](https://user-images.githubusercontent.com/68801331/221420907-3a19599c-b00a-4259-bebc-193cf1303b0f.png)

+Views are responsible for just showing the UI and also calling associated actions when UI actions are done by user.
 Views are seperated into smaller views responsible for rendering 1 component.
 Main view then overlays all the smaller views. i.e. PaletteView overlays PaletteBoardView, PaletteActionButtonsView, PaletteDesignBUttonsViews.
 1. PaletteBoardView overlays the smaller views, resulting in rendering the background, board pegs, board blocks
 2. PaletteActionButtonsView have the load, save, reset, save buttons.
 3. PaletteDesignBUttonsViews have the game assets related buttons for user to add or edit the game area assets.